 Exposure to direct sunlight can cause your wood to fade.
-Sunlight also prematurely ages wood just like it does people, so keep shades and blinds closed to protect your wood on sunny days.
+Sunlight also prematurely ages wood floors and furniture just like it does to people, so keep shades and blinds closed to protect your wood on sunny days.

-Mom made you use them for good reason.
-They shield your wood from water rings and heat rings as well as white spots caused by excess water.
+Mom made you use them for a good reason.
+They shield your wood tables and surfaces from water rings and heat rings as well as white spots caused by excess water.
 So enforce them just like mom did.

 Pads protect floors

-To avoid leaving dents in your wood floor, use 1-inch-wide felt pads under furniture legs, particularly if you have soft wood, like pine.
+To avoid leaving dents in your hardwood floor, use 1-inc wide felt pads under furniture legs, particularly if you have soft wood, like pine.

 Wipe Away Spills

 Mop up spills quickly using a soft cloth and the gentle power of Murphy® Oil Soap.
 Failure to do so could result in white spots, which could ruin the finish of your wood.

 Never Drag on Wood

 Always lift furniture rather than dragging it.
 If you need to move heavy objects across your floor, always use a dolly and protective sheets of plywood.

 Wood reacts to extremes of hot and cold temperatures by expanding and contracting accordingly.
 It can lead to cracks.
 To avoid this, always use a dehumidifier or air conditioning on hot day.
 Similarly, when it gets cold, make sure the humidifier is on along with the heating.
 This can keep your hardwood floor or wood furniture pieces at a nice even temperature, and crack-fee.